mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 </form>

-They are independent `<input>` tags, but they are interrelated, so unlike a checkbox, `onChange` only happens for each button when they are selected, not deselected.
+They are independent `<input>` tags, but they are interrelated (due to sharing the same 'name' attribute), so unlike a checkbox, `onChange` only happens for each button when they are selected, not deselected.

 To control radio buttons in React, you set a boolean for the `checked` attribute, based on your state variable.
 In our example: